aef/hosts/README.md

 on elements marked as private.
 Those should be hidden in the documentation by default.

+This is still experimental software, even the public interface may change substantially in future releases.

 ### Loading

 In most cases you want to load the library by the following command: